Threre are three ways to revoke a Will:

 - Store your documents in our purpose built steel and concrete archive with full insurance.
 In the unlikely event that something were to happen to us, our professional body the Institute of Professional Willwriters would be able to access the archive, providing further reassurance as necessary.

 - Give you a file and copy will to keep at home.
-Our clients find this really useful as a record of the

 - Provide free support to your executors when it is time to administer your estate.
 Gaining probate on a will is not generally a complicated process, but it can be overwhelming.
 We are friendly, knowledgeable and available to answer any questions your executors might have at any time.